IBM/cloud-pak-deployer/README.md

 The Cloud Pak Deployer requires the desired end-state to be configured in a pre-defined directory structure.
 This structure may exist on the server that runs the utility or can be pulled from a (branch of a) Git repository.

 #### Create configuration directory structure
-Use the following directory structure; you can copy a template from the `./sample` directory included in this repository.
+Use the following directory structure; you can copy a template from the `sample-configuration` directory included in this repository.
 ```
 CONFIG_DIR  --> /config
+                - sample.yaml
+            --> /defaults
-                - cpd.yaml
+                - defaults.yaml
             --> /inventory
-                - cpd.inv
+                - sample.inv
-            --> /generator_config (do not make any changes in this folder)
 ```
-Adjust the /config/cpd.yaml and /inventory/cpd.inv to set the desired end-state of the deployment.
+Adjust the `sample.yaml` and `sample.inv` to set the desired end-state of the deployment.
+Any missing configuration attributes will be completed from the `defaults` directory.

 ### Run the deployment
-To run cloud-pak-deployer container, a cp-deploy command is available.
-Run `./cp-deploy.sh help` to display the help
+To run cloud-pak-deployer container, the `cp-deploy.sh` command is available.
+Run `./cp-deploy.sh help` to display the help text.

 ```
  ./cp-deploy.sh